 Booming production of oil sands-derived crude from Alberta and shale oil in Western Canada and the northern United States — and limited capacity to move the supplies to market — are behind the complex series of projects across the system, which currently moves more than two million barrels a day.

-In October, the company said its “light oil market access program”, which includes projects in Canada, North Dakota, the U.S. Midwest, and between Sarnia, Ontario and Montreal, would cost C$5.5 billion.
-But Enbridge added a 265 km (165-mile) pipeline between Flanagan and Patoka, in Illinois, at a cost of C$800 million, the company said on Thursday.
+Besides projects in Canada, North Dakota, the U.S. Midwest, and between Sarnia, Ontario and Montreal, which it previously has detailed, Enbridge has added a 265 km (165-mile) pipeline between Flanagan and Patoka, in Illinois, at a cost of C$800 million, the company said.

 The initial 300,000 bpd of capacity has already been contracted by Marathon Petroleum Corp, which would take the light crude for its Midwest refineries.

 Enbridge also said it increased its quarterly dividend by 12 percent to 31.5 Canadian cents a share.